djgroen/flee/docs/Simulation_settings.md

 - **avoid_short_stints** allows to restrict displaced people that will take a break unless they at least travelled for a full day's distance in the last two days.
 - **start_on_foot** is a parameters allowing agents to traverse first link on foot.

+To set the following parameters, please use values:

+- **capacity_buffer** refers to a location or camp is beginning to be considered full if the number of agents there exceeds (capacity OR pop) * `CapacityBuffer`.
+- **softening** adds kilometers to every link distance to eliminate needless distinction between very short routes.
 - **distance_power** is a factor that indicates the importance of distance in weight calculations.
 Default is (inverse) linear (1.0).
 Change to 2.0 for a quadratic relation, 0.5 for a weaker square-root relation, or 0.0 if the distance to a destination should not be a factor in decision-making at all.
 Not that this only affects the link weighting calculation; agent perception can still be limited by the awareness level even when `distance_power` is set to 0.0.

-To set the following parameters, please use values:

-- **capacity_buffer** refers to a location or camp is beginning to be considered full if the number of agents there exceeds (capacity OR pop) * `CapacityBuffer`.
-- **softening** adds kilometers to every link distance to eliminate needless distinction between very short routes.
+The scaling equation is `multiplier = 1 / <distance>^distance_power`.

 ### Optimisations
 **hasten** takes value to improve runtime performance by decreasing the number of agents.